Baby christians and killing.....

 lil_lioness913: or mine.

-lil_lioness913: i believe that God knows best and what came of
+lil_lioness913: i believe that God knows best and what came of what

 happened was right.